mariuskimmina/Blog/content/blog/2022-06-05-GSoC_Introduction.md

 TLDR: I am creating a new TLS plugin that can be used as a drop-in-replacement for the current one, so that CoreDNS operators can serve DNS over TLS without having to worry about certificates at all, they will be aquired, applied and renewed wihtout them having to do anything.

 ### Current State
-I am currently developing the plugin as an [external plugin][explugins] first, the repository can be found: [here][tlsplus] Keep in mind that this is a work in progress and there might still be a lot of messy code, debug information and missing functionality.
+I am currently developing the plugin as an [external plugin][explugins] first, the repository can be found: [here][tlsplus] \
+Keep in mind that this is a work in progress and there might still be a lot of messy code, debug information and missing functionality.
 Once everything works I will also send a pull request to the CoreDNS repo and ask for it to replace the current tls internal plugin.

 ### Working with mentors
 I am still very early in the project as of writing this, but so far I believe to have gotten lucky with 2 excellent mentors in [yong tang][yongtang] and [paul greenberg][greenpau].
-We are doing weekly meeting to sync up on the state of the project and they are also always open to questions in the mean time.
+We are doing weekly meetings to sync up on the state of the project and to discuss any problems I face.
+They are also always open to questions in the mean time.

 ### What's next?
 In the next blog posts I will describe challenges that I faced and the solutions that I have come up with.
 I will provide updates on the state of the project and on my experiences as a GSoC Contributor.